aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 A cynic is only a frustrated optimist.
+> 🥠 No snowflake feels responsible in an avalanche.

-Last update: Sun Jun 23 05:06:44 2024
+Last update: Mon Jun 24 05:07:41 2024

 ### Let's play! 🎮